-The special theory of relativity states that every mass in the universe has its own clock.
+The special theory of relativity lets every mass in the universe have its own clock.
 I have one, you have one and our nearest star has one, so matter only has the same time if it has the same speed.
-General relativity lets gravity change matter time as well as speed.
-Time slows down near a large mass like the earth so a lot of computing is needed to make satellite navigation work because the internal clocks of GPS satellites far from earth tick at a different rate from the receivers on the ground.
-If one day people lived on the moon, time would pass faster for them, so they would age a tiny bit more because the gravity is less.
+General relativity lets gravity alter time as well, as time slows down near a large mass like the earth.
+It takes a lot of computing to make satellite navigation work because the clocks of GPS satellites tick at a different rate from the receivers on the ground.
+If one day people lived on the moon, time would pass faster for them so they would age a tiny bit more because the gravity is less.

-Would one live longer on a larger planet that has more gravity?
-It might seem so to others but the quantum cycles one experienced would be the same.
-Living on a heavier planet stretches time relative to earth but it doesn’t change the amount of time one would experience.
+Would one live longer on a larger planet with more gravity?
+It might seem so to others but the quantum cycles experienced would be the same.
+Living on a larger planet stretches time relative to earth but it doesn’t change the lifetime one experiences.